0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     ![chainlist-1](../../../img/tools/wallet/metamask/chainlist-1.png){width=50%}

 3. Select the "Approve" option.
-This lets ChainList add the network configuration such as the network RPC URL, the chain ID, etc. to your MetaMask wallet.
+This lets ChainList add the network configuration such as the network RPC URL, the chain ID, etc., to your MetaMask wallet.

     ![chainlist-2](../../../img/tools/wallet/metamask/chainlist-2.png){width=50%}